-- Students will be able to construct a poem using objects found in nature to illustrate a rainbow. - Students will be able to discuss the main idea in a story.
+- Students will be able to construct a poem using objects found in nature to illustrate a rainbow. - Students will be able to use simile, metaphor and personification in their writing to create meaning and effect. - Students will be able to discuss the main idea in a story.